Is solar right for my home?

 Is there any financing available for solar?

-We also encourage participants to consult their local financial institutions for other financing opportunities.
-Some installers may offer their own in-house financing.
+We encourage participants to consult their local financial institutions for financing opportunities.
+Some installers offer their own in-house financing.

 How will I power my home when the sun’s not shining?

-Since your system will be “grid-tied”, you will purchase electricity from your electric utility to power your home when the sun’s not shining just as you do now.
+Your system will be “grid-tied”, you will purchase electricity from your electric utility to power your home just as you do now.
+You will be able to utilize net metering based on prior solar production.

 If the power goes out in the neighborhood, will I still have electricity?